Swanson Health's Complete Beginner's Guide to Essential Oils

 Essential oils aren't just for relaxing.
 In fact, you can even use essential oils at home for personal care.

 Not sure which ones to buy?
-Here's a recommendation from Mindy Green, co-author of Aromatherapy: A Complete Guide to the Healing Art, on the top 10 essential oils for starting your own personal care kit.
+Here's a list of recommendation from Mindy Green, co-author of Aromatherapy: A Complete Guide to the Healing Art with Kathi Keville, on the top 10 essential oils for starting your own personal care kit:12

 Just like certain plants, some essential oils are not beneficial for skin contact or human consumption.
-They can cause skin problems or may even be poisonous.
-The Herb Quarterly provides a list of essential oils to avoid, according to Valerie Ann Wormwood, author of The Complete Book of Essential Oils & Aromatherapy.
+They may cause skin problems or may even be poisonous.
+Here is a list of some essential oils to avoid, according to Valerie Ann Wormwood, author of The Complete Book of Essential Oils & Aromatherapy.13

 - Bitter Almond